CiscoCloud/vaquero-docs/docs/current/architecture.md

 The agent will have a built-in HTTP server that will be used for API endpoints, as well as asset delivery.
 The assets delivered can be provided through multiple mechanisms based on configuration, including potentially being cached (uploaded) locally, or passed through from other systems (i.e. CDN).

-Some endpoints will be passed through directly to internal services, but others will be terminated by the agent (more details in [API documentation][1]):
+Some endpoints will be passed through directly to internal services, but others will be terminated by the agent (more details in [API documentation]):

 * **/assets** - static assets required to boot client nodes.
 * **/state** - mechanism for client nodes to report state (via API).